AaronGulman/ArtLandingPage/README.md

 This project is currently under development.
 Features such as order management and additional customization options are in progress.
 We hope to finish the code soon and release a stable version for artists and creatives to easily set up their personal websites.

+Frontend needs to imrpoved and the security of the backend must be prioritized.

 ## Contributing

  Please feel free to fork the repository, make changes, and submit a pull request.
 For major changes, please open an issue first to discuss what you would like to change.